-Field Туре Label Description ladger id string Must correspond to the ledger ID reported by the Ledger ledger_id Identification Service.
-Must be a valid LedgerString (as described in value.proto).
-Required ovent id string The ID of a particular event.
-Must be a valid LedgerString event_id (as described in value.proto).
+Field Type Label Description lodger id string Must correspond to the ledger ID reported by the Ledger Identiledger_id fication Service.
+Must be a valid LedgerString (as described in value.proto).Required avent id string The ID of a particular event.
+Must be a valid LedgerString (as event_id described in value.proto).
 Required request- string repeated The parties whose events the client expects to see.
-Events ing_parties that are not visible for the parties in this collection will mg_parties not be present in the response.
-Each element must be a valid PartyldString (as described in value.proto).
-Re- quired trace con- TraceContext Server side tracing will be registered as a child of the subtrace_con- mitted context.
-This field is a future extension point and LEXI is currently not supported.
-Optional
+Events ing_parties that are not visible for the parties in this collection will not be mg_parties present in the response.
+Each element must be a valid Partyld- String (as described in value.proto).
+Required